 Examples of Negligence:

-These are a few examples of types of negligence cases found in personal injury law.
+These are a few examples of negligence cases found in personal injury law.

 - If a patient was not rotated properly and ended up with serious bedsores that resulted in a life-threatening sepsis infection.